new-eco-people/EcoAppv1/ReadMe.md

 Follow these steps to get your environment set up.
 For Mac or Linux user, you may be required to add `sudo` before the command.

   1. Clone or download the repository
-  2. Open ther terminal at the root directory of the download folder and start docker: (note: It will take a long time for the very first time).
+  2. Open ther terminal at the root directory of the downloaded folder and start docker: (note: It will take a long time for the very first time).
-     Before typing in the following command, there are five docker-compose commands. docker-compose.dev.yml, docker-compose.local_prod.yml, docker-compose.staging.yml and docker-compose.yml. docker-compose.staging.yml and docker-compose.yml are only used for staging and production respectively and should be ignored except for development.
+     Before typing in the following command, it is good to know that there are five docker-compose files: docker-compose.dev.yml, docker-compose.local_prod.yml, docker-compose.staging.yml and docker-compose.yml. docker-compose.staging.yml and docker-compose.yml are only used for staging and production respectively and should be ignored.

 frontend developers should use docker-compose.frontend.yml while backend develops should use docker-compose.dev.yml.
 Migrations should be made via the docker-compose.dev.yml and copied from the container since it will contain the most recent migrations.